maxmurdoch/flock/src/pages/flyUnlimited.md

       title: Pause or cancel anytime*
   image: /images/uploads/phones/fly-unlimited.png
   title: The first flexible cover of its kind
-  policyPauseSmallPrint: Changes that increase your policy price will take effect immediately.
+  policyPauseSmallPrint: Changes that increase your coverage will take effect immediately.
 If you downgrade, pause or cancel your cover, this will take effect on your next monthly renewal date.
 control:
   description: We know that plans can change.
 That’s why we’ve made it easy for you to only pay for the cover you need.
   list: